Methodology

 Perception

-Ranking in a survey of 2,003 respondents from across the United States about the top three cities and towns that they would most like to visit in the next 12 to 24 months.
+Ranking in a survey of 2,000 respondents across the United States about the top three U.S. cities and towns that they would most like to live in someday.
 (Ipsos)

-Human capital is becoming a region’s most valuable resource when it comes to generating wealth and prosperity.
-For many cities, it is increasingly in short supply.
+Human capital is a region’s most valuable resource when it comes to generating wealth and prosperity, and, for many cities, it is increasingly in short supply.

 Labor Force Participation

-A city’s active workforce, defined as the percentage of all people of working age who are employed or are actively seeking work.
+Includes one metric on a region’s active workforce, defined as the percentage of all people aged 15+ who are employed or are actively seeking work.
 (U.S. Census Bureau)

-Number of direct destinations from major airports within a 50-mile radius of the primary city.
-(Flightsfrom.com)
+Includes one metric that looks at the number of direct destinations from major airports within a 50-mile radius of the principal city.
+(Flightsfrom.com and travelmath.com)

 University